 For our North Sea routes, your goods can be inspected in the BCPs in (exact locations provided on the governmental website):

-Harwich: located on the terminal
+- Harwich: located on the terminal

-• Immingham: located just outside of the terminal
+- Immingham: located just outside of the terminal

+- Killingholme: located on the terminal

 15. Which location code can I fill in on my certificates?